artifact-opensource/sita/README.md

-# SITA — Self-Improving Trading Agent
+# Self-Improving Trading Agent
+> Codename: SITA 🔱

 **Linux-native.
 No MT5.
 No Wine.
 No Banks needed.**